rupisbeauty/client/md/services/threading/index.md

 disclaimer:
   - 'In some cases, depending on the sensitivity of your skin, you may experience redness or irritation.
 This is normal and will subside within a few hours.'
 services:
-  - chin_loser-chin-threading
+  - chin_loser-chin
-  - chin-threading
+  - chin
-  - eyebrow-threading
+  - eyebrow
-  - forehead-threading
+  - forehead
-  - full-face_lower-chin-threading
+  - full-face_lower-chin
-  - full-face_neck-threading
+  - full-face_neck
-  - full-face-threading
+  - full-face
-  - lip-threading
+  - lip
-  - lower-lip-threading
+  - lower-lip
-  - neck-threading
+  - neck
-  - sides-threading
+  - sides
 category: hair-removal
 tags:
   - service